9 Reasons Why Most Traders Don't Make It

 Your competition is elite:

 You can do everything “right” and still lose for weeks despite having an edge.
-Even great strategies lose money sometimes.
-If you can’t handle drawdowns without changing your system, you’ll never last long enough to let your edge play out.No real advantage:
+Even great strategies lose money sometimes.No real advantage:

 The Survival Bias You Don’t See:

-Every successful trader you follow online represents 95 failed traders who went broke and disappeared.
-You never hear from the 95% who lost money and left.
-You’re studying lottery winners and thinking you’ve found a career path.The Loneliness Will Break You
+For every successful trader you follow online there’s 95 failed traders who went broke and disappeared.The Loneliness Will Break You

 Trading is emotionally isolating in a way few other professions are.
 You’re always sitting alone.
-Every loss is private failure.
-Every win feels hollow because you can’t share it without sounding like you’re bragging or trying to sell something.

 There’s No Stability, Ever

 You never know what you’ll make.
-Ever.
 Even profitable traders can have losing months, quarters, or years.
-You can’t plan a vacation, a mortgage, or a life around income that swings violently.
+You can’t plan a vacation, a mortgage, or a life around income that swings unpredictably.
 The psychological toll of not knowing if next month brings $100,000 or -$1,000 is exhausting.
 Most people need predictability to function.
 Trading offers none.

 The Learning Curve Costs Real Money